-- 1. Systemically integrate climate adaptation to increase climate preparedness and internal awareness and improve climate hazard response - 2.
+- 1. Systemically integrate climate adaptation, deepen knowledge and understanding of impacts, and improve climate hazard response - 2.
 Update existing and set new policies to strengthen the role of adaptive management and climate adaptation in Metropolitan's initiatives and decision making - 3.
 Underscore the value of the Metropolitan Member Agency cooperative and other partnerships in achieving regional climate resilience

-A Policy Framework to systemically integrate Climate
+A Policy Framework to systemically integrate Climate Adaptation

-Adaptation